irohan98/Smart-Trash-Bin/README.md

 - 470 Ohm Resistors

 ## Module Description
 The proposed system has two modules.
-The first one is E-monitoring system and the next is app interface system.
-The E-monitoring system deals with the hardware section whereas app interface system is the software part of the project.
+The first one is E-monitoring system and the next one is the App Interface system.
+The E-monitoring system deals with the hardware section and the App Interface system is focussed on the software part of the project.

 ### 1. E-monitoring System-
 The three main components of this system are NodeMcu, ultrasonic sensor and moisture sensor.
 The ultrasonic sensor is used to determine if the waste bin is full or not.
-If the bin is full a flash message is displayed on the website.
-The motion sensor detects whenever waste is deposited in the bin and passes this information to NodeMcu.
+If the bin is full a flash message is send to the user.
+The motion sensor detects whenever waste is deposited in the bin and passes this information to the NodeMcu board.
 The NodeMcu is used to link all the information collected from the ultrasonic sensor to the app.

 ### 2. Web-Interface System-
 The web interface system is regarding the app that keeps the authorities informed on the status of the trash bin.
 The user can use the app and will be given access to the app once the device ID of the user is registered in the app.
-The information collected from the sensors are linked to the app with the help of NodeMcu.
+The information collected from the sensors are linked to the app with the help of the NodeMcu board.
 The user can login to the app to check the status of the trash bin.
 The authority-user interface deals with the interaction of user and authority.
-When the waste overflows the bin, an alert message is received by the authorities and they can come and collect the waste from the waste bin.
+When the waste overflows the bin, an alert message is received by the authorities which allows them to collect the waste and clear the trash bins.

 ## Description-
 ### 1. Node MCU-